brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 ### Dynamic, Level-Based Investments

-The investment system has been refactored away from a static list of choices to a single, dynamic, and infinitely progressing "Harvesting Technology" track.
+The investment system has been refactored to a single, dynamic "Harvesting Technology" track.
+This new model enables long-term, sustainable economic growth.
--   **Agent State:** Each agent tracks its progress via a `harvest_investment_level` attribute.
+-   **Capital Requirement Model:** An investment no longer has an "upfront cost."
+Instead, an agent must meet a **capital requirement** to begin.
+This decision is based on the agent's full liquid balance sheet (`sugar + total_deposits`).
+-   **Just-in-Time Liquidation:** Agents do not need to hold the full capital requirement as physical sugar.
+An agent can begin an investment with a large deposit portfolio and low sugar.
+During the investment period, if its sugar drops below zero after metabolizing, the agent will attempt to liquidate its deposits to cover the deficit.
+This creates the possibility for emergent **liquidity crises**, where an agent that is solvent on paper can fail if it cannot find a buyer for its assets.
--   **Dynamic Calculation:** The costs and benefits of investing to the *next* level are not stored in a file but are calculated on-the-fly by a set of core economic functions designed to create a stable, long-term growth trajectory.
+-   **Dynamic "Physics":** The costs (`metabolism_during_investment`) and benefits (`harvest_multiplier`) of investing are not static but are calculated on-the-fly by a set of pure functions designed to create a stable, compounding growth trajectory ("Constant Payback" model).

--   **Capital Requirement Model:** The "cost" of an investment is not an upfront payment, but a **capital requirement** an agent must possess to begin investing.
-This requirement is the total metabolic drain during the fixed-duration investment period.
-The `metabolism_during_investment` for each level is dynamically derived from the benefit function to ensure the core economic model remains stable and profitable at all levels.
+### Unified Asset Liquidation & The "Priority Cascade"

+The model now features a sophisticated, unified system for how agents turn their financial assets (demand deposits) into usable sugar.
+This logic is fully encapsulated within the agent's rational planning `Strategy` engine.
+-   **The `RaiseSugarFromDepositsAction`:** This new "smart action" is the agent's single tool for covering an end-of-turn sugar deficit.
+Its planner (`find_best_instance` method) is a "factory" that finds the best possible liquidation plan.
+-   **The "Priority Cascade":** The planner follows a strict and economically rational order of operations:
+    1.  **Priority #1: Sell on the Open Market.** The agent first attempts to **sell** its deposit asset to any willing neighbor with surplus sugar.
+This is the preferred method as it avoids stressing a single "bank."
+    2.  **Priority #2 (Fallback): Withdraw from Issuer.** Only if a market sale is not possible, the agent will fall back to a direct **withdrawal** from the original issuer of the deposit.
+-   **Robust Planning:** This action is capable of creating complex plans, such as withdrawing from multiple smaller deposits in sequence to cover a single large deficit.

 ### Peer-to-Peer Lending & Central Ledger